El Monte

 Usually, Class A vehicles are fully loaded with all amenities and a large living space.

 • Class B: (17-19 ft) Small and affordable, easier to drive or maneuver.
-Class B vehicles are often known as conversion vans and are built on a smaller chassis to the Class A.
+Class B vehicles are often known as conversion vans and are built on a smaller chassis than the Class A.

 Class C vehicles are a smaller version of the Class A motorhome.
 They are built on a truck or van cutaway chassis and operate on a gas-powered engine.